 Handmade Vajradhara Statue Features:

-Our Vajradhara Buddha statue is a depiction of the primordial Buddha according to the Nyingma and Kagyu schools of Tibetan Buddhism.
+This handmade Vajradhara statue is a depiction of the primordial Buddha according to the Nyingma and Kagyu schools of Tibetan Buddhism.
 Additionally, he is the Tantric form of Shakyamuni Buddha.
-Vajradhara often appears in his Sambhogakaya form dressed elaborately in fine robes, jewels and a Bodhisattva crown.
-This Vajradhara Buddha statue also depicts him with the ushnisha topknot, elongated ears and the three necklines which are the markings of high social class in ancient India.
+Vajradhara often appears in his Sambhogakaya form dressed elaborately in fine robes, jewels and a bodhisattva crown.
+Our Vajradhara statue also depicts him with the ushnisha topknot, elongated ears and the three necklines which are the markings of high social class in ancient India.

 This statue was handmade using the traditional lost wax sculpting method.
 As a result, the important details of the statue portray Vajradhara clearly.
 The Nepali sculptors have long been the preferred source of the Tibetan monasteries for their Buddhist sculpture and ritual items.
 Therefore, you can rest assured you have procured a monastic quality statue.
 Click here to learn more about the Nepali artisans.